Effectively managing hayfever can make both your days and nights much more pleasant.

 Quality sleep has a flow-on effect through the day.

 Good sleep every night is important for your health and well-being, so it's worth the time and effort to work out what works best for you.
 After all, you want to enjoy spring, and you don't want lethargy slowing you down!

-We've created an online sleep assessment to test your sleep quality and uncover any underlying issues that may exist.
+We've created an free sleep assessment to test your sleep quality and uncover any underlying issues that may exist.
 Sleep Apnea affects a large percentage of the population and is characterized by symptoms such as: snoring, waking up several times throughout the night and a sore throat.
-If these symptoms sound familiar, try our online sleep assessment today.
+If these symptoms sound familiar, try our free sleep assessment today.

 ResMed is a global leader in sleep technology that has its origins right here in Australia.
 Our goal is to provide people with the means to awaken their best and enjoy healthier lives by promoting good sleep habits and creating awareness for sleep disorders such as sleep apnea.

 Australian Institute of Health and Welfare (AIHW) 2019, Allergic rhinitis ('hay fever'), viewed 11 October 2019, https://www.aihw.gov.au/reports/chronic-respiratory-conditions/allergic-rhinitis-hay-fever

 Stay up to date with the latest products, news, offers and tips for Sleep Apnea, Snoring, Insomnia and overall good Sleep Health.